Haggle1996/RevolutionPack/content/article/rev2changes.md

 ## Random Things
 - Disabled Spirit Binder
 - Spectre Armor is disabled
-- Can sleep through Blood Moons
+- You cannot sleep through Blood Moons
-- Blood Moons occur every night, unless otherwise thwarted
+- Blood Moons occur on 5% of all nights
 - Minimum range for spawns during blood moons is 24 blocks, up from 3.
 - Monsters spawn slowly during blood moons, instead of all at once.
-- Blood moon spawn cap is set to equal the vanilla cap, to keep spawns TPS friendly.
+- Blood moon spawn cap is set at 300% of vanilla.
-- Monsters do not despawn in the morning (but they do burn to death).
+- Blood moon-spawned monsters despawn in the morning.

 ## Rockhounding Mod
 - Disabled Chemistry, Mine Crawler, Gemology